maihd/fun-with-sdl3/README.md

 - Learning SDL3
 - Learning CMake, Ninja for building C projects in manner of cross-platforms
 - More C practices, some features from C++ use required, explore Mai C Style: https://github.com/maihd/maicstyle
-- Make profit: integrate to Mai Lite Editor
+- Make profits: integrate to Mai Lite Editor (so, most examples focus on features that help code editor better)

 ## Modules, APIs need to explore
-- Renderer 2D
+- Renderer 2D (Prefer but not force low power GPU accelerated)
 - Audio
 - TTF
 - Image